Nanofinance going digital

 Our story

-Working together with one of the largest financial institutions in Burkina Faso, they managed to train 10.000 VSLA members in 1,5 years – a 7-fold increase in the number of beneficiaries compared to the initial project target!
-The “Mara Panga” project was a great success.
+Working together with one of the largest financial institutions in Burkina Faso, they managed to train 10.000 VSLA members in 1,5 years – a 7-fold increase in the number of beneficiaries compared to the initial project target.
+The “Mara Panga” project was a great success!

-Using this innovative method to create VSLA groups, Fortunat and Jean-Paul studied VSLA financial cycles in depth and came to the conclusion that there is room for innovation.
-By using a social enterprise approach, our objective was to develop additional products and services for VSLA groups that would allow them to increase returns on their savings and create a self-financing “project”.
+In addition to the SGs component, the project also included a new entrepreneurship training component for female micro-entrepreneurs.
+Using this innovative method to create Savings Groups, Fortunat and Jean-Paul studied SG’s financial cycles in depth and came to the conclusion that there is room for innovation.
+By using a social enterprise approach, our objective was to develop additional products and services for Savings Groups that would allow them to increase returns on their savings and create a “self-financing project”.

 In 2020, Fortunat and Dirk Lebe co-founded Savolution AG, a Swiss private shareholding company, as a start-up and spin-off from the ideas developed in the field in Burkina Faso and on the desk in Zürich.

-As CEO and founder of Savolution AG, in 2020 Fortunat graduated from the Founder Institute Zürich, a Silicon-based start-up accelerator, and obtained a 300,000 USD grant from the Mastercard Foundation to implement a pilot project in Ghana within the framework of the “Savings at the frontier” program, in joint venture with a local fintech company.
+As CEO and founder of Savolution AG, in 2020 Fortunat graduated from the Founder Institute Zürich, a Silicon-based start-up accelerator, and obtained a 300,000 USD grant from the Mastercard Foundation to implement a pilot project in Ghana within the framework of the “Savings at the frontier” program, in partnership with a local fintech company.

 Unfortunately, the partnership did not work out and the pilot for the proof of concept never took off.
 But the founders gained stimulating local market insights and learned a lot of valuable lessons from their mistakes.

-We are starting with an NGO approach based on grant financing, but in the mid- and long-term our objective is to evolve into a social enterprise that can sustainably self-finance through the services and products offered to our beneficiaries.
+Our aim is to modify the business model using the lessons learned in Ghana and implement it to support Savings Groups and SG Federations, allowing them to make their money work harder for them.
+We are starting with an NGO approach based on grant financing, but our long-term objective is to evolve into a social enterprise that can sustainably self-finance through the services and products offered to our beneficiaries.
 Our philosophy is to use an action-research approach in order to guarantee robustness and trust.

 The team